 Carolyn Johnson is teaching law courses in the department, including the ever popular course on constitutional law.

-Paul Johnson is serving Director of the Center for Research Methods and Data Analysis (CRIMDA) where he has been working on projects concerning environmental air quality in Kansas, educational testing and diagnostic reports for children with special educational needs in 18 states, and the impact of changes in state laws on poverty and participation in social services.
+Paul Johnson is serving Director of the Center for Research Methods and Data Analysis (CRIMDA) where he has been working on a number of projects with teams from around the University.
 You can follow CRIMDA activities on their blog at: http://crmda.dept.ku.edu/timeline.

 Mark Joslyn is serving as Graduate Director and recently expanded his research to include political attitudes and behavior of gun owners.
 This group, while often the subject of much debate and speculation, is relatively unknown (https://gunpolitics.blog/ ).
 This year Professor Joslyn and Professor Haider-Markel edited a special issue of Social Science Quarterly on gun politics and gun owner political behavior (for his work on attributions, politics, and policy see https://kups.ku.edu/working-group-attributions-and-politics ).